Islam in Nigeria: Traditional Islamic education

+The practice of Almajiranci by students primarily from rural areas (who are called Almajiri—a transliteration of Al Muhajirun, the Arabic word for emigrant—.
+The almajiri system in Nigeria is highly controversial.
+The system has been attacked for promoting youth poverty and delinquency, for failing to teach young boys vocational skills and thus making them unequipped for the workforce, and for radicalizing boys and making them perfect recruits for gangs and Boko Haram.
+Others believe the almajiri system teaches young boys to be pious, good people who will benefit society.

 Extremism

 In Nigeria, Pew Research polled the views of Muslims on extremist groups.
 45% favoured Hezbollah, 49% favoured Hamas and 49% favoured Al-Qaeda.
 Unlike other Muslim countries, Nigeria was the only country where Muslims were positive towards Al-Qaeda.

 Boko Haram

-Boko Haram is a terrorist organisation that aims to create an Islamic state in Nigeria, West Africa.
+Boko Haram is a terrorist organisation.
 Its first attack was directed towards the Bauchi prison in 2009.